 - Trader: you will be taxed as a sole trader conducting a business to generate an income through trading cryptocurrencies.
 Business expenses involved with trading crypto as a business are tax-deductible.

 Which Of Your Crypto Activities Are Taxable?

-For the majority of Australians, the following crypto activities are deemed to be taxable events:
+For the majority of individuals, the following crypto activities are deemed to be taxable events:

 - Trading cryptocurrency (the process of selling one crypto for another)